About | Guidelines | Destinies | Characters

 Modability

-The Rules are a raw reference that provides a simple and consistant backbone, regardless of the setting.
-The Rules of Precipitate should be adapted to fit the story your table wants to tell.
+The Guidelines are a raw reference that provides a simple and consistant backbone, regardless of the setting.
+The Guidelines of Precipitate should be adapted to fit the story your table wants to tell.

-A handful of settings will be provided in the future to combine with the Rules.
-The intent is for players to only need a setting guide to create a Character, using the Rules as a reference if someone gets curious.
+A handful of settings will be provided in the future to combine with the Guidelines.
+The intent is for players to only need a setting guide to create a Character and the game master using the Guidelines as a reference for how to run the game.

 If you want to publish content using Precipitate, please review the Fine Print on the Legal page.